gaissmai/go-inet/README.md

 A Go library for reading, formatting, sorting and converting IP-addresses and IP-blocks.

+Version v2 uses the math based on `type uint128 struct {hi uint64, lo uint64}`, no longer bytes fiddling in network byte order.
+The API is reduced to the bare minimum, the tree representation is abstracted with an Interface.

 ## go-inet/inet

 Package inet represents IP-addresses and IP-Blocks as comparable types.